gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/onelogin-integration.md

 	*   SSO Entity ID
 	*   SSO X.509 Signing Certificate

-*	Beyond Identity User Console Application Credentials (This will be updated by the customer directly in Beyond Identity Admin Console.)
+*	Beyond Identity User Console Application Credentials (This will be updated by the customer directly in the Beyond Identity Admin Console.)
 	*   SSO Client Id
 	*   SSO Client Secret